jshrdt/adv-machine-learning-A1/README.md

 ?
 Fixing the txt file from source directory, for correct label extraction/encoding/decoding

 ?
 Too many open files problem (open img -> get sizes -> resize ; vs open img+get sizes -> open images+resize) as PIL only closes images when img data is used

 ?
+Turns out sets don't work on tensors,,,for a while predicted over 13k classes instead of ~150

+?
 On testing thai200normal, a new model would usually hover around 0.8 overall accuracy but sometimes??
 Drop down to 0.01???